dieuwkehupkes/dieuwkehupkes.github.io/projects/index.md

 {% include _toc.html %}

-## Spiking Networks with Izhikevich neurons
+# Spiking Networks with Izhikevich neurons

-Description of the project
+Description of the project will follow soon.

 [Go to project page](http://dieuwkehupkes.github.io/Spiking-Network)

-## Part-of-speech tagging of historical Dutch
+# Part-of-speech tagging of historical Dutch

-Description of the project
+Description of the project will follow soon